Sinpo South Shipyard Update: No Signs of Imminent Provocation

 - There are no visible indications of preparations for the launch of the much anticipated “newly built submarine”—North Korea’s first true ballistic missile submarine (SSB).

-- No significant activity is observed at the static test stand and there are no indications of preparations of a forthcoming “pop-up” test of an SLBM.
+- No significant activity is observed at the pop-up test stand and there are no indications of preparations of a forthcoming “pop-up” test of an SLBM.

 - North Korea could launch the new SSB or conduct additional SLBM tests at any time of its choosing.